 - Also make sure your honors seminar advisor or thesis advisor has submitted your netID to the University Libraries.

 - Click Submissions link under the My Account list.

 - Click Start new submission and then select Undergraduate Honors Theses from the dropdown menu.

 - If your paper has more than one title (e.g., translated title), or if it has been published before, click the appropriate boxes.

 - Enter the descriptive information on the next screen, including your name (if there are multiple authors you may add more than one), the title of your paper, and your department.
 For Abstract, copy & paste the abstract from your paper into the text field.
 You may add up to six keywords or phrases, one each at a time.

 - On the next screen, browse to the location on your computer where you have stored your thesis.
 You may also give this a description, which is useful if you are uploading multiple files (e.g., a thesis and supporting images).

 - On the next screen, look over your submission to ensure that the information is accurate and free from typos and other errors.

 - On the final screen, read the distribution license, check the box to agree and select Complete submission.
 Read this page carefully.
 By granting the license, you are giving Duke University the non-exclusive rights to preserve and provide access to your paper online, you keep the copyright over the work.
 Others are free to read and cite it, but must attribute the author.
 You may find more information about the Creative Commons license here.

-With any questions or problems submitting your thesis to DukeSpace, contact the digital records archivist.
+With any questions or problems submitting your thesis to DukeSpace, contact Digital Collections and Curation Services.